iwantmyname/blog/src/2009/10/country-code-top-level-domain-cctld-ranking-numbers-statistics.md

 ### .DE Takes Lead Again in ccTLD Race

 Ever wondered where your country domain extension sits in the global marketplace?
 It's a little bit like Formula One, with nations jockeying constantly for supremacy.
 Recently German suffix .DE pipped China's .CN domain to a pole position with slightly more registrations.
-That's good news for iWantMyName because we are about to launch a [German language version](http://meinname.com) of our highly successful domain management platform.
+That's good news for iwantmyname because we are about to launch a [German language version](http://meinname.com) of our highly successful domain management platform.

 Below is a handy reference list showing which ccTLDs are most popular: